polarityjam/polarityjam/docs/Web-App.rst

 The first panel allows upload of single csv files.
 The file must contain a sample column (default: "label"), which is numeric and contains whole numbers.
-Feature columns can have any name, but must contain numeric values, meaning integers or floats. any name.
-Additionally, a column for grouping conditions must be specified, it must contain a limited amount categorical values, so no numeric values.
+Feature columns can have any name, but must contain numeric values, meaning integers or floats.
+Additionally, a column for grouping conditions must be specified, it must contain categorical values, for example filename, folder_name or any descriptor for the condition.

 The data can be can be filtered by removing samples of a certain condition in the field "Identifier of conditions".
 Furthermore, numeric values can be filtered by setting and upper and lower threshold based on a column containing